isomerpages/nlb-biblioasia/articles-archive/features/_posts/2021-07-09-post-vaccinating-a-nation.md

 Chew, H.M.
 (2021, May 31).
 People who want alternative Covid-19 vaccines can get them under special access route.
 CNA.
 Retrieved from CNA website.

-Kurohi, R. (2021, May 31).
-6 key announcements from PM Lee Hsien Loong’s address on Covid-19 plans.
-The Straits Times.
+[^51]: Kurohi, R. (2021, May 31).
+6 key announcements from PM Lee Hsien Loong’s address on Covid-19 plans. *The Straits Times*.
 Retrieved from The Straits Times website.